Omega Trust: Arrests and aftermath

 Engel later cooperated with the police and let them tape a phone conversation with Hood.
 Hood lawyer Steve Ryan was also later removed from the case when he was subpoenaed as a witness and for possible collusion.

+Legal proceedings

 On April 10, 2001, Hood pleaded guilty to mail or wire fraud conspiracy, money laundering conspiracy, and filing a false tax return.
 On January 18, 2002, he was sentenced to 14 years in prison, to be followed with three years of supervised release, and a fine of $5000.
 Hood died on July 24, 2012.

 Five of his associates were convicted of active participation of the scheme and were ordered to make restitution.
 Thirteen associates were convicted of money laundering.
 Three hundred fifty-five victims received restitution from forfeited Omega Trust funds to the total of $1,697,310.00.